cerberus-zone/cerberus_website/docs/running-a-validator.md

 ### Create the gentx

-The commend below will generate the gentx file that is needed to run as a genesis validator.
+The commend below will generate the gentx file needed to run as a genesis validator.

 #### **Commands Parameters**